simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

 $ pip install -r requirements.txt
 ```

-In a separate terminal, install the project's JavaScript node modules and run gulp to keep the web server's Javascript updated as you work on the frontend:
+In a separate terminal, install the project's JavaScript node modules and run gulp to keep the web server's JavaScript updated as you work on the frontend:

 ```shell
 $ npm install